Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Methods

 \subsection{Data partitioning and performance evaluation}

 For model training, each dataset was partitioned into \textit{seen} and \textit{unseen} subsets based on the random effect.
-In the Adult dataset, the 6 highest-frequency occupations (71\% of samples) constituted seen data, for IPUMS, the top 5 occupations (70\%), and for Heritage Health, the top 50 providers (50\%) were used.
-Data from the seen clusters were used for model training, and the remaining data was held-out as unseen clusters to test generalizability.
-Seen data was further partitioned via 10-fold cross-validation with 8 folds to train a model, one fold for validation, and one fold for test (i.e., which was used for all reported seen cluster performance metrics).
-The test metrics are compiled across all 10 folds.
-Depending on the task (classification or regression) performance metrics are balanced accuracy or MSE and fairness is evaluated as the standard deviation of the TPR and FPR or the std dev of the MSE across categories within each sensitive variable.
+In the Adult dataset, the six highest-frequency occupations (71\% of samples) constituted the seen data.
+For IPUMS, the top five occupations (70\%) were used as seen cluster data, while for Heritage Health, the top 50 providers (50\%) were used.
+Data from the seen clusters were used for model training, and the remaining data in each dataset were held-out as unseen clusters to test model generalizability.
+For each dataset, seen data were further partitioned via 10-fold cross-validation, with 8 folds to train a model, one fold for validation, and one fold for testing.
+This testing data were used for computing the seen cluster performance metrics in the following \textit{Results} section.
+The test metrics are comprehensive, as they are compiled from the samples across all 10 folds.
+Depending on the task (e.g., classification or regression) model performance was measured using balanced accuracy or MSE, respectively, while fairness was evaluated using all three measures: equalized odds, demographic parity, and counterfactual fairness, as defined in section \ref{sec:metrics}.

-To assess the model's effectiveness in mitigating confounding factors, we introduced probes that are solely related to the label and cluster information, creating an artificial correlation between these variables without any true association with the underlying data.
-We evaluated feature importance by calculating the gradient magnitude with respect to each input feature \cite{dimopoulos1995,olden2004}.
-Our hypothesis is that a baseline deep learning model would heavily rely on these probes to predict outcomes, whereas our proposed model would identify the confound and significantly reduce the influence of these probes.
+To assess what the models learned, we evaluated feature importance by calculating the gradient magnitude with respect to each input feature \cite{dimopoulos1995,olden2004}.
+To assess the model's effectiveness in mitigating confounding factors, we introduced probes that were correlated with the target and cluster but not correlated with any of the original dataset covariates, so the probes did not have domain (financial or health) information.
+Our hypothesis is that the baseline deep learning models would rely heavily on the probes to predict outcomes, thereby producing type I errors, whereas our proposed model would identify the confounding probes and significantly reduce their influence, mitigating the confounding.